josh-stillman/lintier/README.md

 ## Update for ESLint 9

 As of Fall 2024, the community is still updating various packages to be compatible with ESLint 9.
-This version of lintier disables currently incompatible packages like [eslint-plugin-react-hooks](https://github.com/facebook/react/issues/28313) and the [airbnb styleguide](https://github.com/airbnb/javascript/issues/2961).
+This version of lintier disables currently incompatible packages like the [airbnb styleguide](https://github.com/airbnb/javascript/issues/2961).

 ## Usage